WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 --ageTwo;
 ```
 - Although we do not commonly use the last two increment and decrement examples, they can and will be useful.

-- I would suggest experimenting with both during your coding practice.

 ## Equality operators